smu-cs-3353/22s-pa02-thefontenauts/README.md

 ## The Problem

-In this project we were tasked with implementing six sorting algorithms : insertion, intro, merge, quick, shell, and tim.
-We then generated both integer and string datasets of differing sizes that fall into five categories -  0% duplicates, 20% duplicates, 40% duplicates, 60% sorted, and 100% sorted.
-Using the chrono library we ran our generated datasets through the sorting algorithms and tracked the times.
+In this project we were tasked with implementing six sorting algorithms - insertion, intro, merge, quick, shell, and tim.
+We generated both integer and string datasets of differing sizes that fall into five categories -  0% duplicates, 20% duplicates, 40% duplicates, 60% sorted, and 100% sorted.
+Using the chrono library we tracked the time each algorithm took to sort each dataset.
 In our analysis section we use the data generated and describe under what scenarios different algorithms perform better or worse.

 ## Building and Running the Program